seanreed1111/sql-recipes/recipes.md

 +-------------+
 |   2.00 |
 +-------------+
 If you want the cumulative figures for all days that are represented in the table, it would be tedious to compute the value for each of them separately.
 A self-join can do this for all days with a single statement.
-Use one instance of the rainfall table as a reference, and deterMINe for the date in each row the sum of the precip values in all rows occurring up through that date in another instance of the table.
+Use one instance of the rainfall table as a reference, and deterMINe for the date in each row the SUM of the precip values in all rows occurring up through that date in another instance of the table.
 The following statement shows the daily and cumulative precipitation for each day:
 SELECT t1.date, t1.precip AS 'daily precip',
 SUM(t2.precip) AS 'cum. precip'
 FROM rainfall AS t1 INNER JOIN rainfall AS t2